neondatabase/website/content/docs/guides/aws-lambda.md

     npm install pg
     ```

-5. Create a new file named `user.js` and add the following code:
+5. Add a file named `users.js` to the `aws-node-project` directory and add the following code:

     ```js
     'use strict';